 We often think of security parameters as “no brainers.”
-We know the basics – Lock your computer when you leave your desk, don’t open suspicious emails, change your password, etc, etc. But how many of us actually follow these rules?
-Studies show that, though people know what they should be doing from security stand points, they don’t.
+We know the basics: lock your computer when you leave your desk, don’t open suspicious emails, change your password, etc. But how many of us actually follow these rules?
+Studies show that, though people know what they should be doing from security standpoints, they don’t.

 When in doubt, use a Virtual Private Networks (VPN) or Virtual Desktop to help with the use of insecure WiFi networks.
 VPN allows you to create an encrypted connection between your devises and the internet, making it much harder for anyone other than you, the user, to see your history and activity.

 When your business deals with sensitive information, you may be required to leave your mobile phone at home.
 Though you may see this as an inconvenience, did you know that even if you turn off your GPS Tracking on your cell phone, data can still be collected?
-Your cell phone connects to cell towers and WiFi networks and those technologies can track you.
+Your cell phone connects to cell towers and WiFi networks, and those technologies can track you.

-- Emails are Secure
+5) Emails are secure

 Phishing is an attempt to get you to click on a malicious URL sent by what seems to be a trusted source.
 Emails frequently use threats and a sense of urgency to scare you into push the link, which you are familiar with.
 Successful deceptive phishing depends on how closely the attack e-mail looks like a legitimate company’s official correspondence.
 When in doubt always contact the establishment directly through numbers you have in your personal files.

-When it comes to cyber security the best place to start is educating yourself and your employees.
+When it comes to cybersecurity the best place to start is educating yourself and your employees.
 Set up regular trainings to make security a priority for everyone in your company.
 Have employees correct each other and remind each other of best practices.
 Though these issues may seem minor, it only takes one mistake to lead to disaster.
 And though these are issues that are avoidable, being that our businesses operate with humans, your company is bound to eventually find itself under attack due to human error.
 That’s why it is important to account for the possibility of human error in your disaster recovery plan.